Preservation

 Ward S. Dennis

-Mr. Dennis is a principal at Higgins Quasebarth & Partners, a preservation consulting firm specializing in the restoration, rehabilitation, and adapAve use of historic properties.
+Mr. Dennis is a principal at Higgins Quasebarth & Partners, a preservation consulting firm specializing in the restoration, rehabilitation, and adaptive use of historic properties.
 His work builds on his background in materials conservation, urban history, and land-use planning, and specializes in federal tax credit and local landmarks review, including design consultation on new buildings in historic districts and additions to historic buildings.
-A resident of Williamsburg, he formerly served as chair of the land use commicee for Community Board 1 and has also served on the boards of the North Brooklyn Parks Alliance, Friends of Bushwick Park, and North Brooklyn Neighbors.
-He is currently a Visiting Assistant Professor in the Historic Preservation program at Prac Institute and previously taught at Columbia University.
+A resident of Williamsburg, he formerly served as chair of the land use committee for Community Board 1 and has also served on the boards of the North Brooklyn Parks Alliance, Friends of Bushwick Park, and North Brooklyn Neighbors.
+He is currently a Visiting Assistant Professor in the Historic Preservation program at Pratt Institute and previously taught at Columbia University.

 Mary B. Dierickx

 Mary is a principal at Mary B. Dierickx Historic Preservation, an award-winning and pioneering historic preservation firm she established in New York City in 1977.
-She is the author of The Architecture of Literacy: The Carnegie Libraries of New York City and The Architecture of Public Jus=ce: Historic Courthouses of the City of New York as well as numerous articles and lectures on preservation.
+She is the author of The Architecture of Literacy: The Carnegie Libraries of New York City and The Architecture of Public Justice: Historic Courthouses of the City of New York as well as numerous articles and lectures on preservation.
 In addition to serving on the boards of several New York City preservation organizations, she has served as Chair of the James Marston Fitch Charitable Foundation, President of the Fine Arts Federation of New York City, and Treasurer of the United States Committee of the International Council on Monuments and Sites (US/ICOMOS), where she is an Expert Member of the Scientific Committee on Historic Towns.

 Andrew S. Dolkart